SupaxInc/data-structure-and-algorithms/README.md

     - Sorts by end times as opposed to start times to find which intervals end earlier
     - Greedy algorithm always selecting the earliest time

+## 253 - Meeting Room 2

+**Intuition:** Determine the minimum number of conference rooms needed to host all given meetings without overlaps.
+Each meeting has a start time and an end time, and the goal is to allocate meeting rooms such that no two meetings overlap in the same room.

+- Solutions

+    **Optimized approach:**

+    - Time Complexity: O(2n*logn) → O(nlogn)
+    - Space Complexity: O(n)

+    **Solution:** Uses a min-heap to efficiently track and manage the minimum number of meeting rooms needed by comparing start times with the earliest available room's end time.

+    **Unique uses:**

+    - Uses a heap to be able to figure out the unique amount of conference rooms using the end time

 # Math & Geometry

 ## 202 - Happy Number